Get A Quote for Bike Insurance

 How to ride steep climbs?

 Ready to take on these steep climbs?
-Here are some tips for steep gradients.
+Here are some tips for managing steep gradients:

-Steep climbs require a different approach to long climbs.
-On a long climb, you can settle into a rhythm and remain largely seated in the saddle.
+• Steep climbs demand a different strategy compared to long climbs.
+On longer ascents, you might find a rhythm and stay seated.

 GET A QUICK QUOTE